mmhamdi/mmhamdi/README.md

 ---

-🔭 I’m a passionate **Cloud & DevOps Engineer** with hands-on experience in building reliable, scalable, and secure infrastructure in AWS & GCP.
+🔭 I’m a passionate **Cloud & DevOps Engineer** with hands-on experience in building reliable, scalable, and secure infrastructure in AWS & Azure.
 💡 Obsessed with automation, clean code, and improving developer experience.
 🌍 Driven by purpose — committed to sustainability and solving real-world infrastructure challenges.